 4. Peppermint Oil

-Much like spearmint, peppermint is also a big deterrent for wasps.
+Much like spearmint, peppermint is also a significant deterrent for wasps.
 According to the Journal of Pest Management Science, a few drops of peppermint oil can keep wasps away from your home.
-After sprinkling a few drops of oil on a cotton ball, you can place the pads around the outside of your home where wasp’s nests usually occur.
+After sprinkling a few drops of oil on a cotton ball, you can place the pads around the outside of your home, where wasp’s nests usually occur.